UCDavisLibrary/libguides-indexer/README.md

 To change/edit how and what is extracted from a libguide, you:
  - Make changes to the script files in `src/lib/harvest-page/`.
  - The harvest script should import the `puppeteer` module, which is a wrapper around the global instance of chrome (`puppeteer.browser` and `puppeteer.page`).
  - The `puppeteer.page` is already loaded to the current page, so everything is ready to go.
-All you need to do is extact the data and return the extracted data.
+All you need to do is extact and return data.
- - It is recommended you use `puppeteer.page.evaluate` which lets you run any JavaScript you want in side the browsers page context.
+ - It is recommended you use `puppeteer.page.evaluate` which lets you run any JavaScript you want inside the browsers page context.
 Then returns the serializable JavaScript objects back to the NodeJS context.
    - Please read documentation on this.
 You can pass variables into the `evaluate` function and return data as well.
 But these variables are passing through different JS contexts and therefore must be serializable (think JSON.stringify, JSON.parse).
 So you can't, for example, return a DOM element from the `evaluate` script. https://pptr.dev/#?product=Puppeteer&version=v13.2.0&show=api-pageevaluatepagefunction-args

 Example extracting DublinCore metadata that is stored in the `head` tag as `meta` tags.